 City board to consider request for additional assisted living facility beds

 During their Nov.
-14 meeting, the city planning board/zoning commission will consider a request from Park View Assisted Living for a conditional use permit to add three residents for a total of 17.
+14 meeting, the city planning board/zoning commission were scheduled to consider a request from Park View Assisted Living for a conditional use permit to add three residents for a total of 17.

 Annaliza Koczur is the owner and operator of Park View Assisted Living at the southeast corner of 22nd Avenue Southwest and 11th Street Southwest, and west of Meadow Lark Elementary School.